netbootxyz/ubuntu-spins/README.md

 ### Mini-ISO Builder
 **Workflow**: `.github/workflows/process-iso.yml`
-**Trigger**: Push to master or manual
+**Trigger**: Push to master, daily, or manual

-Builds the final mini-ISO with embedded JSON files for netboot.xyz.
+Builds the netboot.xyz mini-ISO with embedded JSON files.

+**What it does**:
+1. Downloads the latest Ubuntu mini-ISO
+2. Extracts vmlinuz and initrd
+3. Embeds all spin JSON files into the initrd
+4. Repackages everything into a standalone bootable ISO
+5. Creates draft release with:
+   - `ubuntu-netbootxyz-mini.iso` - Complete bootable ISO
+   - `vmlinuz` + `initrd` - For PXE/network boot
+   - SHA256 and MD5 checksums for verification

+**Usage**:
+- Boot the ISO directly on any system (BIOS or UEFI)
+- Or use vmlinuz/initrd for network booting via netboot.xyz

 ## Configuration Files